Edition 41: 31st January 2020: A blog by Neil March

 Samantha Whates is a singer-songwriter who has teamed up with M G Boulter on a lovely and unusual track entitled Agatha Christie.
-It starts off with a very minimalistic soundscape of Samantha’s voice and what sounds like tuned percussion.
+It starts off with a very minimalistic soundscape of Samantha’s distinct voice and what sounds like tuned percussion.
 It continues in this vein for a time but eventually picking guitar and layers of vocal harmony fill the arrangement out.
 It is all beautifully done and very engaging.

 Hull’s Alice Clayton has a jaunty new triplet-time Indie-Folk shuffler called Magpie.
 Lyrically it is quite a sustained attack on someone (or thing depending whether the ‘she’ in the song is metaphorical) who is clearly less than transparent in terms of intentions and claims.
 This is offset by a surprisingly happy melody cast in upbeat organic surroundings.
 What you most need to know is it is also very enjoyable.

 The following week she hit Fresh on the Net with another track Imposter underlining the quality of her songwriting and showing she has more where Magpie came from.